espruino/EspruinoDocs/tutorials/Bangle.js Button Reset.md

 Disabling the Watchdog
 -----------------------

-Even if the reload button is disabled, you can perform a fill reboot by holding the button for ~10 seconds.
+Even if the reload button is disabled, you can perform a full reboot by holding the button for ~10 seconds.

 To disable this you need to manually kick the watchdog timer every few seconds with: